Thousands of Amazon workers in Europe stage Black Friday strike

 Just in time for the online retailer’s Black Friday bonanza, Amazon warehouse employees across Europe went on strike or are staging protests today.
 According to the UNI Global Union, workers are demanding better working conditions and wages and protesting Amazon’s refusal to negotiate with them.
+“We are not robots,” the strikers are proclaiming.

-The affected fulfilment centers are in Germany, Italy, Spain, and the United Kingdom.
+The affected fulfillment centers are in Germany, Italy, Spain, and the United Kingdom.
 UNI tells me that more than 2,400 workers in Spain and Germany are on strike currently, with hundreds more in the other areas.

 In the U.K., the British trade union GMB says five different warehouses are holding protests.
 The group says it expects hundreds of employees to take part.